Is Grad School for You?

 Make a list of potential schools and/or programs.
 Talk to your academic advisor and other professors in your chosen field.
 If you have favorite authors/speakers/leaders/thinkers in your field, google them to find out where they studied.
 Now is the time to do your research.
 These websites may help you begin your search:

-For more information about graduate school here at Eastern, visit the Campolo College of Graduate and Professional Studies (CCGPS).
+For more information about graduate school here at Eastern University, visit the Campolo College of Graduate and Professional Studies (CCGPS).

 Compare your options.
 When looking at your list, you may want to consider the following factors: